Astrodata Tag

 set to “ARC”, the tags “ARC” and “CAL” (for calibration) will be assigned to

-the AstroData
+the AstroData object.

 Warning

-functionality is primarily designed with FITS files in mind.
+Tag functionality is primarily designed with FITS files in mind.
 If you

-to work with other data types, you will need to
+are extending AstroData to work with other data types, you will need to

 define your own tag functions that specifically handle resolving tags for